 Sports medicine fellows participate in team physician coverage under the supervision of full-time faculty.

-Our faculty members serve as team physicians to both Wake Forest University (Division IA) and Winston-Salem State University (Division IAA).
+Our faculty members serve as team physicians to both Wake Forest University (Division I) and Winston-Salem State University (Division II).
 We also provide sports medicine coverage to:

-- Dancers at the University of North Carolina School of the Arts
+- Performance Artists at the University of North Carolina School of the Arts

 - Clinical outcomes